Cursor Missed the Full Project Context

 their direct callers.
 After you finish, list every file path you changed.

-@File / @Folder / @Symbol are hard pins — much more reliable than embedding retrieval.
+@File / @Folder / @Symbol are hard pins, much more reliable than embedding retrieval.
+Keep @Folder targets small: a folder with roughly 10 or fewer files fits cleanly, while pinning a huge directory can blow past the context budget and Cursor will sample it instead.
+For project-wide questions you can fall back to @Codebase, but for a precise refactor, explicit pins win.
 Claude Code users do the equivalent by hard-coding “always read these files first” in CLAUDE.md.

 .cursorignore syntax matches .gitignore but only affects Cursor.
-A reasonable template:
+A reasonable .cursorignore:

 # Build output